k0sproject/k0s/docs/experimental-windows.md

 ### Network connectivity in AWS

 Disable the `Change Source/Dest.
 Check` option for the network interface attached to your EC2 instance.
 In AWS, the console option for the network interface is in the **Actions** menu.

-### Hacks

-k0s offers the following CLI arguments in lieu of a formal means for passing cluster settings from controller plane to worker:

-- cidr-range
-- cluster-dns
-- api-server

 ## Useful commands